siberianfox/tinygwiki/Project-Setup-For-Atmel-Studio6.2.md

 ### Get a Windows Environment that will Support this
 We use VMware (5 or 6) running Windows 7 on Max OSX (10.8 or 10.9).
 Here's what we've learned about this setup
+* If you can, build a dedicated VM for this application.
+Who knows how Windows programs interact if you have more than one in an environment.
 * Allocate 2 Gb of RAM to the W7 OS and about 40 - 60 Gb of disk.
 * Select the option to break the disk into 2Gb chunks.
 * Do not snapshot as it bloats the VM image.
 Make offline backups instead.